Josverl/micropython-p1meter/readme.md

 **in addition it:**

-- logs a few relevant sensors statistics to MQTT (cllient_id,  free memory, CPU core temperature)
+- logs a few relevant sensors statistics to MQTT (client_id,  free memory, CPU core temperature)
 - Allows you to view logs and other terminal output over wifi via the webrepl
 - Allows you to update update the configuration over the network using FTP